The surprisingly fun city of wildlife, history and chocolate

 Hard to Find Secondhand Bookshop

-If that name doesn’t entice you to search for (and in) this bookshop, then we definitely shouldn’t be travel buddies.
+If that name Hard to Find Seconhand Bookshop doesn’t entice you to search for (and in) this store, then we definitely shouldn’t be travel buddies.
 This is one case where the guidebook in our hotel room was actually really helpful because it told us about this bookshop!
 And we found it quite easily.

 This is one of the best secondhand bookshops I have ever been to.
 It is simply stuffed with books and hidden rooms with more books.
 And I love bringing home a book as a unique souvenir, especially one that’s stamped with the Library of Dunedin!